How senators 'defied political gravity' on same-sex marriage

 When the Senate returned after the election, with Senate Democrats having won a majority, Schumer announced they would hold an immediate vote on the marriage bill.
 By then, Baldwin and the others felt more sure of a win — and on Nov.
 16, twelve Republicans voted yes in a key procedural vote to move forward.

-In addition to Collins, Portman and Tillis, Republicans supporting the legislation were Richard Burr of North Carolina, Todd Young of Indiana, Shelley Moore Capito of West Virginia, Mitt Romney of Utah, Joni Ernst of Iowa, Roy Blunt of Missouri, Cynthia Lummis of Wyoming and Lisa Murkowski and Dan Sullivan of Alaska.
+In addition to Collins, Romney, Portman and Tillis, Republicans supporting the legislation were Richard Burr of North Carolina, Todd Young of Indiana, Shelley Moore Capito of West Virginia, Joni Ernst of Iowa, Roy Blunt of Missouri, Cynthia Lummis of Wyoming and Lisa Murkowski and Dan Sullivan of Alaska.

 After that vote, as the Senate left town for Thanksgiving, some conservative groups mobilized against the bill.
 On Nov.
 23, the Heritage Foundation announced a new $1.3 million ad campaign.